eozhisarcikli/product-recommendation/README.md

 ## 1. Introduction

-Aim is to defining a function which recommends a product to the customer.
+We have asked ourselves many times when shopping online, how do they know what we can buy?
+With this study we will try to understand the basics of recommendation systems.
+Aim is to defining two functions at the end, which recommends a product to the customer.
 One of them will be customer based and the other one will be item based.

 ## 2. Data